DISTANCE AND ACCURACY IN OBJECT DETECTION BASED ON YOLOV8 COMPUTER VISION ALGORITHM

 to challenge Artificial intelligence's confidence accuracy in detecting an object.
 Many artificial intelligence

 algorithms are used by the industry, one of them is You Only Look Once version 8 (YOLOv8).
-YOLOv8 is a deeplearning model for object detection.
+YOLOv8 is a deep learning model for object detection.
 YOLOv8, which is developed by Joseph Redmon and Ali Farhadi is a powerful

 method to detect an object in real time because YOLOv8 has the capability of processing high-resolution images